Buying or Selling Real Estate privately?

 What other documents are included in a status?

-The status certificate would also include reserve fund study.
+The status certificate would also include a reserve fund study.
 This is a study required to be completed under the governing legislation and is prepared in conjunction by engineers and accountants.
 Every few years, a certified professional (engineer) is required to attend provide an opinion on the major components to see which items require repair and replacement.
 As a result of the report, the corporation is not only able to budget but also to project how much money is to be allocated into a reserve fund (sort of like a long term savings account) for the years to come.
-General thought is that more is better !
+The general thought is that more is better!

 Follow the rules